bakraouiayoub/Data-Analysis-with-Python/Sea Level Predictor/README.md

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
+We imported the tests from `test_module.py` to `main.py`.
 The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.

 ### Data Source
 Global Average Absolute Sea Level Change, 1880-2014 from the US Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015.